Sean-Bradley/SNMPWALK2ZABBIX/README.md

 ![Discovery Rules](img/discovery-rules.gif)

 Note that the generated template is not perfect.
-It is up to me if I want to make it better.
+It is up to you if you want to make it better.
 The items and discovery rules are created as **DISABLED** by default.
 This is to minimize the possibility that assigning this template to a host won't overload your Zabbix server/proxy or your SNMP host/device.

 Automatically creating templates is NOT an exact science.
 Who knows what the output will be.
 If it was easy, someone would have already written the perfect solution for you.